 Montana’s waters are world-renowned for their beauty, clarity and wild nature.
 Without water management, drinking water would be contaminated, surface and ground waters would be polluted and there would be a greater likelihood of water being unavailable for all users in Montana.
 Detecting environmental changes, pollutants, or being able to inform management decisions, laws and regulations depends on the collection of scientifically sound and credible data.

 Water quality monitoring is conducted in Montana by many groups including the Montana Department of Environmental Quality (DEQ), water quality protection districts, conservation districts, universities, researchers, schools, watershed groups, non-profit organizations and other entities.
 High quality, scientifically credible data is required to support decision making regarding our water resources and it is collected using scientifically valid methods and protocols.

+Montana’s size and the number of streams and lakes in rural and remote areas makes it very challenging to sample everywhere.
 Trained volunteers serve a crucial role by monitoring water quality in Montana and helping to protect the water quality of our rivers, streams, lakes, and wetlands.
 The activities of volunteer groups strongly increase the capacity for water quality monitoring in the state because agencies can only devote significant resources to a few watersheds at a time.